dimlaw7/App-with-Vanilla/README.md

-# App-with-Vanilla
+# TV App Menu With Lockscreen

-This repository is an App Menu with a lockscreen feature.
+**This repository is a web app that imitates the model of Google TV.
+It includes lockscreen feature that can be bypassed with a default 4-digit password.**

-With the lockscreen feature, a password is required to access the App.
+The default 4-digit password to bypass the locksScreen is "0000".

-This work is developed with the use of HTML, CSS and Javascript and was inspired by Google TV and Hyperplex.
+I developed this web app with Javascript, HTML and CSS.
+The interface is mobile responsive as well.

-It is mobile responsive as well.
+This project challenged my ability with data structures such as arrays, event bubbling and my knowledge of the Document Object Model.